tstelzle/TheGame/README.md

 The Makefile commands, which are explained below, start the TechStack with the frontend-server, backend-api and the database.

+## Requirements
+You will need a docker-composer version >= 1.25.0.
+For this a docker version of >= 19 is recommended.

 ## Production
 Copy the .env.prod.sample and rename it to .env.prod.
 Then set the username and password for the mongo database in the .env.prod file.
 Afterwards run this command: